Saltworker/RegressionAnalysis_CAS-plotting/README.md

 | 1.0,  | 1.0  |
 | 1,0  | 1,0  |
 | 1,0,  | 1,0  |

-The format of this [FILENAME].txt can be seen with the available example datasets.
-Compatible data (in the current state of the program) can be boiled down to the following datapoints:

 *NOTE: Do not forget to put a spacebar in between the x- and y-axis for each line in [FILENAME].txt*